TUTO Cylindrical Metal Tea Box to Personalize

 - Apply glue evenly to your widest strip of paper, stretching it outward.

-- Place your glued strip of paper on the body of the tea box at the steel joint and gently wrap it around the body.
+- Place your glued strip of paper on the body of the tea box at the steel joint and gently wrap it all the way around the body.

 - You get this.
 Replace the lid and body of the box so that the pattern is correctly aligned.